evilsocket/arc/README.md

 ### PGP Encryption

 Email reports can be optionally encrypted by the server using PGP, in this case the user has to provide his PGP public key.
-A private key can also be provided, otherwise the server will generate a new one (4096 bits RSA) during its first boot. **Since email reports might include parts of valid credentials (ie. you mistyped one character of the valid password) it is highly suggested to enable this option.**
+A private key can also be provided, if not the server will generate a new one (4096 bits RSA) during the first boot. **Since email reports might include parts of valid credentials (ie. you mistyped one character of the valid password) it is highly suggested to enable this option.**

 ## Keyboard Shortcuts